Actual Bodily Harm (ABH) Compensation Claims

 Begin Your No Win No Fee ABH Compensation Claim

-Speak to our team about the best way to start your ABH compensation claim.
-Whether you’re making a claim against the perpetrator directly or through the CICA, a No Win No Fee agreement can help.
+Speak to our team about the best way to begin your ABH compensation claim.
+Whether you’re claiming against the perpetrator or through the CICA, a No Win No Fee agreement can help.
 Engaging solicitors under an agreement such as this has numerous advantages:

 - A No Win No Fee solicitor starts work for free